-The whole of the site is also a NPAES Focus Area and this represents a potentially greater concern than development within the CBA.
-The development would reduce the value of the affected NPAES FA for future conservation expansion.
-Although the development footprint of 65 ha within the NPAES FA, would not be likely to compromise the ability to reach conservation targets in the area as the affected vegetation types are widespread, the development would have implications for the configuration of any future conservation expansion projects in the area as it is likely that the area affected by the wind farm would need to be avoided.
-In terms of actual impacts on biodiversity patterns and processes, there are no specific features of very high biodiversity value within the affected polygons and those features considered sensitive would be avoided.
+The river buffer along the Soutpoort River and the CBA 1 in the north of the site are also mapped as NPAES Focus Areas.
+The development would reduce the value of these areas for conservation expansion to some degree.
+However, the presence of 5 turbines in the NPAES FA, would not compromise the ability to reach conservation targets in the area.
+There are no specific features of very high biodiversity value within the affected polygons and the site actually lies largely within a gap within the NPAES network of the area, with the result that the site would be unlikely to be specifically sought after and included in a protected area network in the area, should one be developed.
 In addition, the site does not appear to fall on any significant gradients or corridors that are likely to be of high importance for biodiversity processes such as migration and faunal movement.
+The most important feature of the site is clearly the Soutpoort River and the development would have a low development footprint in this area as it would make use of existing road networks that run through this area.
 As such, the overall impact of the development on CBAs and NAPES Focus Areas is considered acceptable.